liellnima/icosahedral/README.md

 `$INPUT` can be both a file (e.g. `slp.1948.nc`) or a directory (e.g. `raw`) that contains a bunch of netcdf files.

 `$MON` is a string flag `mon` indicating if you have monthly data summed up into one file.
 Default is `$MON=nan`.
-If set to `true`, the data is split up into annual files. `$INPUT` has to be one specific file in this case.
+If set to `mon`, the data is split up into annual files. `$INPUT` has to be one specific file in this case.
 Example command: `./run.sh /raw/air.mon.mean.nc mon`.

 `$NI` is the distance between the hexagonal grid cells in kilometers.
 The default is `$NI=25` (25 km), leading to 6760 grid cells.